 - Wonder Man, whose brain patterns were used to build the Vision

-The other Avengers locate and destroy Ultron after a painful curb-stomp battle.
-They located the cave where Ultron had the captive Avengers... and then, another Ultron appeared.
-And another.
-And another, and dozens, hundreds, thousands.
-The "Prime one" was still working with the others.
-The Vision managed to break free, and liberate the Grim Reaper, who liberated the others.
-And the other Avengers finally cleared their way to the main Ultron.
-And yet, with all of them toguether, Ultron was still invincible, and thrashed the floor with all of them.
-They were saved by Justice, who was left behind by medical orders (he had a broken leg), and arrived with "Antartic Vibranium" that melts all metals, even adamantium.
+The Vision manages to break free, and liberates the Grim Reaper, who frees the others, while the other Avengers finally clear their way to the main Ultron.
+And yet, even with all of them together, Ultron is still invincible.
+They are saved when Justice, who was left behind with a broken leg, arrives with "Antarctic vibranium" that melts all metals, even adamantium.

 Ultron Unlimited provides examples of:

-- Big Damn Heroes: "Ultron.
+- "Ultron.
 We would have words with thee".
 Can there be a better example?

-- Also for the Scarlet Witch, with her intervention in the battle with Alkema
+- Also for the Scarlet Witch, with her intervention in the battle with Alkhema.

 - Continuity Nod: The story contains several references (direct and subtle) to the old battles of Ultron.

-- Evil Versus Evil: The conflict between Ultron and Alkema.
-Alkema is not against Ultron because of thinking that killing millions of people is wrong: she's against him because she wants to kill the same millions one at a time, for more fun, and to spoil his plan of killing the Avengers by killing them first.
+- Evil Versus Evil: The conflict between Ultron and Alkhema.
+Alkhema is not against Ultron because of thinking that killing millions of people is wrong: she's against him because she wants to kill the same millions one at a time, for more fun, and to spoil his plan of killing the Avengers by killing them first.

 - Large Ham: Firebrand.
-Only speaks shouting left-wing nonsenses.
+Only speaks in shouted psudo-revolutionary nonsense.